harvardartmuseums/data-grinder/README.md

 Parameters |  | Values
 ------------ | ------------- | -------------
-url | Any Harvard NRS URL that resolves to a IIIF compatible image services | (optional, default uses all services) One or more from the list of valid services separated by spaces | `imagga, gv, mcs, clarifai, color, aws, hash, openai, claude, gpt-4, gpt-4o, claude-3-haiku, claude-3-opus, claude-3-5-sonnet, claude-3-5-sonnet-v-2, llama-3-2-11b, llama-3-2-90b`
+url | Any Harvard NRS URL that resolves to a IIIF compatible image services | (optional, default uses all services) One or more from the list of valid services separated by spaces | `imagga, gv, mcs, clarifai, color, aws, hash, gpt-4, gpt-4o, claude-3-haiku, claude-3-opus, claude-3-5-sonnet, claude-3-5-sonnet-v-2, llama-3-2-11b, llama-3-2-90b, nova-lite-1-0, nova-pro-1-0`

 Example response: